ndaman/continuum/docs/exam1/lecture1.md

 -   I do NOT curve final grades
 -   Instead, each individual exam is curved on a best-fit linear scale
 -   This scale is somewhat subjective, best score is mapped to 100, I pick one other score to map that I feel is representative of a C or a B
--   The end goal of this curve is to get a standard deviation close to 10% and a class average representative of the performance on the exam, usually between a C and a B
+-   The end goal of this curve is to get a standard deviation close to 10% and a class average representative of the performance on the exam, usually around a B

 ----
 ## class expectations